New Research

 The Challenge

 This is vertical market failure in action.
-The result: an industry sitting on record profits while fundamental engineering limits loom and data demand accelerates.
+The result: an industry sitting on record profits while fundamental engineering limits loom and data storage demand accelerates.

 The magnetic data storage industry now faces a critical inflection point.
 The industry needs to identify and fund breakthrough technologies that could enable the next decade of growth, but the bilateral oligopoly structure of both hard drives and magnetic tape prevent the capital pooling necessary to fund these development programs.